-Beijing is the 8th most populated city on the planet, with Tokyo in Japan taking first place and India’s New Delhi second!
+Beijing is the 8th most populated city on the planet, with Tokyo, Japan taking first place and India’s New Delhi second!
 It’s hectic, it’s busy but most importantly Beijing is packed full of things to do.
 You could spend weeks exploring the different attractions of the city, getting lost in the hutongs and sampling the local dishes.
 With just four days in the Chinese capital, we wanted to see and experience as much as we could.
-Here are our top 10 attractions in Beijing that you should not to miss.
+Here are our top 10 attractions in Beijing that you should not miss.

 1. Great Wall Of China